Expanding buildings to expand ministries

 When Leslie Strobel became a Christian, she was so excited about the new life she had in Christ.
 But, she was also heavily burdened for her husband, Lee.
 A self-proclaimed atheist who actively pursued hedonism and pleasure over spiritual matters, Lee was far from Christ and Leslie worried that he would never be able to come to faith.

-Within two years—after an intense investigation seeking to disprove the Bible, the resurrection of Jesus Christ, and Christianity, along with the results of numerous prayers from his wife—Lee found himself kneeling/p>... [continue]
+Within two years--after an intense investigation seeking to disprove the Bible, the resurrection of Jesus Christ, and Christianity, along with the results of numerous prayers from his wife--Lee found himself kneeling in his bedroom accepting Jesus as his Savior.
+Years later, standing before a...

 Texas Baptists sign lease for new Dallas office space